-Ana Vargas fills a dual role as administrator and program manager at SIPI.
+Ana Vargas acts as a Program Manager at SIPI, overseeing programs in our education and training and employee retention services business lines.
 She has great passion for making positive changes in the lives of children and families in Flint and is a life-long Flint resident.
-Ana dedicated 15 years as an educator to the Flint Community Schools in multiple disciplines prior to her move to Sipi in August 2017.
+Ana dedicated 15 years as an educator to the Flint Community Schools in multiple disciplines prior to her move to SIPI in August 2017.
 She currently holds an Associate’s degree in Applied Sciences from Mott Community College and is working to obtain her Bachelor’s degree in Education from the University of Michigan-Flint.
 She is the founder and lead instructor of the non-profit Mexican dance group, Culturas del Sol based in Flint.
 She is also a dedicated wife and mother of three.

 Capacity Building | Community Development | Collaboration

 Jess is a Social Enterprise Manager that specializes in working with social entrepreneurs and nonprofit organizations to empower to achieve their missions and amplify their impact in the communities they serve.
 She has gained diverse experiences through her work with AmeriCorps, for-profit community relations, as well as overseas and domestic nonprofit program support.